The Surprising Truth About Non-Alcoholic Beer and Your Health

 Are you thinking about trying non-alcoholic beer for a healthier lifestyle?
 You might want to hear about a recent discovery that could affect your choice.
 A study from Cornell University has found something unexpected about non-alcoholic beer that might put your health at risk.

-the buzz-free beer fared worse than both traditional beer and low-alcohol beer (defined as less than 2.5 percent alcohol by volume, or abv), the researchers theorize due to alcohol's disinfecting properties
+The buzz-free beer fared worse than both traditional beer and low-alcohol beer (defined as less than 2.5 percent alcohol by volume, or ABV), the researchers theorize due to alcohol's disinfecting properties

 Non-Alcoholic Beer’s Popularity